cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 where \\(\hat{x}\_{1}\\) is the predicted noise, already computed at every step during sampling.
 We score the Tweedie estimate instead of \\(x\_{t}\\) itself: \\(r\_{t}^{i} = R(\hat{x}\_{0}^{i}(t), c)\\).
 The one-step Tweedie estimate is essentially **free** since it reuses computation we are already doing.

 The one-step estimate is not always sharp, though, especially when \\(t\\) is far from 0 and \\(x\_{t}\\) is still mostly noise.
 We get a sharper estimate by taking \\(x\_{t}\\) and running it forward through the flow ODE for a few extra steps toward \\(t = 0\\), producing a cleaner image to feed to the reward model.
 The number of extra ODE substeps \\(T'\\) trades off estimate quality against compute.
-We use \\(T' = 5\\), which the paper's ablations show gives a strong reward signal without much overhead; the method is robust to this choice across a wide range.
+We use \\(T' = 5\\), which the paper's ablations show gives a strong reward signal without much overhead.

 Because the denoising and rewarding from each \\(x\_{t}^{i}\\) is independent, all \\(T\\) reward estimates for a trajectory can be computed in parallel, which keeps the wall-clock overhead manageable.

 ### Gains, Not Raw Rewards

-The more natural GRPO extension would be to compute per-step advantages directly from the intermediate rewards \(r_{t}^{i}\), standardizing them within the group just as Flow-GRPO standardizes the final reward.
+The more natural GRPO extension would be to compute per-step advantages directly from the intermediate rewards \\(r_{t}^{i}\\), standardizing them within the group just as Flow-GRPO standardizes the final reward.
 But this is the wrong objective: it tells the model to make Tweedie estimates score well at every point along the trajectory, even very early on.
 A Tweedie estimate from a noisy mid-trajectory state is a blurry guess at the final image, not the final image itself.
 Pushing it to score highly distorts the denoising dynamics and pulls the model away from producing high-quality final outputs, which is what we actually care about.

 The fix is to credit each step by its *gain*, the improvement it produces over the previous step: